 WHAT TO SEE IN KRAKOW

-But, in Krakow, we arrived not only to eat delicious foods, but also to explore the local sights.
-Our first day began with a tour of the Old City area.
+In Krakow, we arrived not only to eat delicious foods, but also to explore the local sights.
+Our first day began with a tour of the Old City area and there are a lot of things what to see in Krakow.

 The Kraków Cloth Hall – Krakow’s oldest market (and perhaps the whole of Europe), was built in 1257.
 Today’s Cloth Hall is a mecca for tourists who want to buy real Kraków souvenirs and guess what?!; we didn’t leave empty-handed either.